bcgov/ExchangeLabOps/phases/apply.md

 Sometimes, program staff approach before they have this support, but they have clarity of the problem they want to solve, or can point to value they want to achieve.
 We support program areas to confirm priority a few ways:

 - Define the problem as described above, to help build a case for the opportunity to work with the Lab on a real, complex challenge.
-- Determine an opportunity to "pathfind" a solution to a problem that is common and can be leveraged by others with significant return on investment.
+- Determine an opportunity to "path find" a solution to a problem that is common and can be leveraged by others with significant return on investment.

 Ultimately, if the problem or opportunity appears to be a good investment of Exchange Lab resources, our team will test it with others in the Digital Delivery Network and with OCIO Executive.
 This may result in advancing towards a partnership.